Seminar sessions are held on Fridays from 3 pm to 5 pm at the Newberry, 60 West Walton Street, Chicago, Illinois.

 The seminar’s co-sponsors are the history departments of Northeastern Illinois University and the University of Illinois at Chicago.

-The History of Capitalism Seminar Book Group will meet three times this year to discuss recent publications in the history of capitalism.
-The first session will focus on Jonathan Levy’s Freaks of Fortune: The Emerging World of Capitalism and Risk in America.
+The History of Capitalism Seminar Book Group will meet twice this year to discuss recent publications in the history of capitalism.

-The History of Capitalism Seminar Book Group will meet three times this year to discuss recent publications in the history of capitalism.
-The second session will focus on Thomas J. Sugrue’s The Origins of the Urban Crisis: Race and Inequality in Postwar Detroit.
+The History of Capitalism Seminar Book Group will meet twice this academic year to discuss recent publications in the history of capitalism.
+The second session will discuss Sven Beckert’s The Empire of Cotton: A Global History (Knopf, December 2014).